Extraction of salt — Strategic Scorecard

 - Impact: The fragility of these bespoke integrations increases the risk of data discrepancies, operational inefficiencies, and cybersecurity vulnerabilities.

-- Metric: AI-driven predictive maintenance can reduce equipment downtime by 10-15% (Source: IDC, "Worldwide Mining Digital Transformation Predictions"), but human engineers ultimately approve and implement maintenance schedules.
+- Metric: While AI-driven predictive maintenance can reduce equipment downtime by 10-15% (Source: IDC, "Worldwide Mining Digital Transformation Predictions"), these systems serve as diagnostic aids rather than self-correcting agents.

 Master data regarding units, physical handling, and tangibility.